MunGell/awesome-for-beginners/README.md

 If you are not a programmer but would like to contribute, check out the [Awesome for non-programmers](https://github.com/szabgab/awesome-for-non-programmers) list.

+If you don't know how to make a pull request, check out the [first-contributions](https://github.com/firstcontributions/first-contributions)

 ## Table of Contents:

 - [.NET](#net)